| ||||||||

 organization.

-existence for over six years.
+been in existence for over six years.
 You don't hear the stories.
-I've had struggles in
+I've had

-my life.
-You hear about fighters when their stories hit the newspapers.
-They
+struggles in my life.
+You hear about fighters when their stories hit the

-careers are over.
+when their careers are over.
 None of them, myself included, want pity.
-All we need is a
+All we

 Child" of what can happen to a fighter who leaves the sport of boxing with